 David Speight Photography

-Yorkshire Dales Swaledale
+Yorkshire Dales (3 days)

-To give you a better idea of what is covered on The Yorkshire Dales Three Day Photography Workshop is a three day Photography workshop, which means each day will consist of at least 8 hours of on location, practical tuition.
-On booking you will receive a simple questionnaire to fill out, which helps me to tailor the day exactly to your requirements.
-A basic day can possibly include tuition on the following subjects, (depending on experience and ability level); Best practice camera set-up, shooting manual and Raw Format and the reasons why, creative use of both shutter speed and apertures, explanations of exposure, metering, bracketing e.t.c, manual focusing for maximum depth of field (Also known as Hyperfocal focusing), the use of filters, both exposure balancing (Neutral Density Graduated) and creative effects (Polarisers, Straight Neutral Density) This leaves the best part of the day free to discuss the broader and more subjective topic of composition.
+The Yorkshire Dales Three Day Photography Workshop is a three day Photography workshop, which means each day will consist of at least 8 hours of on location, practical tuition.
+On booking you will receive a simple questionnaire to fill out which helps me to tailor the days exactly to your requirements.
+A basic day can include tuition on the following subjects; Best practice camera set-up, shooting manual and Raw Format and the reasons why, creative uses of both shutter speed and apertures, explanations of exposure, metering, bracketing e.t.c, manual focusing for maximum depth of field (Also known as Hyperfocal focusing) The use of filters, both exposure balancing (Neutral Density Graduated) and creative effects (Polarisers, Straight Neutral Density) This leaves the best part of the day free to discuss the broader and more subjective topic of composition.
 What makes a good image?
 Elements to look for when composing images, The rules of composition, when to follow them and when to break them, use of depth, scale, distance and perspective, shoot and location planning around seasonal and differing lighting conditions, so you can go away and successfully plan the best times of year to photograph your own set of locations.

 Transport to the Yorkshire Dales